EDAriR/YoutubeDownloader/UdemyYoutube/share/doc/youtube_dl/README.txt

-vcodec: Name of the video codec in use - container: Name of the container format - protocol: The protocol that will be used for the actual download, lower-case (http, https, rtsp, rtmp, rtmpe, mms, f4m, ism, m3u8, or m3u8_native) - format_id: A short description of the format
+vcodec: Name of the video codec in use - container: Name of the container format - protocol: The protocol that will be used for the actual download, lower-case (http, https, rtsp, rtmp, rtmpe, mms, f4m, ism, http_dash_segments, m3u8, or m3u8_native) - format_id: A short description of the format

 Note that none of the aforementioned meta fields are guaranteed to be present since this solely depends on the metadata obtained by particular